alexbalan08/alexbalan08/README.md

-- 👋 Hi, I’m @alexbalan08
+- 👋 Hi, I’m Alex Balan!
-- 👀 I’m interested in Mountain-biking, Football.
+- 👀 I’m interested in Mountain-biking and Data Science.
-- 🌱 I’m currently learning Data Science.
+- 🌱 I’m currently learning Data Science and AI at Maatrciht University
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me Instagram:Alex_kext
+- 📫 How to reach me Instagram: Alex_kext

 <!---
 alexbalan08/alexbalan08 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.